Free Sign Language Lesson (ASL 2 – Unit 6)

 • Add a plural classifier.
 For example, signing MAN then the classifier for HORDES-OF to mean “hordes of men.”

 • Use plural pronouns.
-For example, WE, ALL-OF-YOU, THEY, etc.
+For example, WE, ALL-of-YOU, THEY, etc.